fbpx

 4-H Ontario adheres to procedures recommended by the RCMP in regard to Police Record Checks for not for profit youth development organizations

 New volunteers: are required to complete a Vulnerable Sector Police Check as part of the 4-H Ontario Volunteer Screening and Engagement process.
-Acceptance of Vulnerable Sector Check: A submitted Vulnerable Sector Check will be reviewed and retained by 4-H Ontario and must:

-Acceptance of Vulnerable Checks completed for Outside Organizations 4-H Ontario will accept Vulnerable Sector Police Checks (VSC) previously completed for another volunteer agency provided that the VSC is less than 180 days old when received by 4-H Ontario based upon the Police Agency date stamp of completion
+Acceptance of Vulnerable Checks completed for Outside Organizations 4-H Ontario will accept Vulnerable Sector Police Checks (VSC) previously completed for another volunteer agency provided that the VSC is less than 180 days old when received by 4-H Ontario based upon the Police Agency date of completion

 Current 4-H volunteers: are required to complete a Police Name/Record Check only through an accredited third party online service provider every three years (36 months) from the date of their previously filed Police Record Check).